Cockroaches 101Dr. Jim Fredericks

 and a week without its head.
 This hearty creature can pose serious health

 risks to humans if it finds a way indoors.
-In fact, cockroaches
+In fact, all types

-pick up germs on the spines of their legs as they crawl through
+of cockroaches pick up germs on the spines of their legs as they

-decaying matter, which may be transferred to humans through food
+crawl through decaying matter, which may be transferred to humans

-contamination.
-This can lead to illnesses such as E. coli and
+through food contamination.
+This can lead to illnesses such as E.

 In addition, cockroaches are linked to increased asthma and